nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 When I'm a bit more free, I'll be building some proof of concept stuff based on the Eesti-ID (maybe even find a way of tying it in with Blockstack or an easy way of generating a bitcoin wallet)

-Also the way of digitally signing documents which is as good as paper.

 ## Estonia in General

-* Cost of Living wise it is about 10-15% more expensive than Chiang Mai.
+* Cost of Living wise it is about 10-15% more expensive than Chiang Mai (similar to Taiwan, but accomodation is a bit cheaper than Taiwan)
-* Similar living expenses as Taiwan
+* Most non-EU citizens get 90 days every 6 months.
+There are ways around it (Portugal lets you spend 180 days every 6 months).
 * More english than Chiang Mai or Taiwan
-* Close to UK (for conferences)
+* Close to UK (for conferences).
+Also doesn't count towards your schengen time.
 * Internet access is considered a human right (I love that)
-* Similar weather to Canada (Doesn't get warmer than 20 degrees in Summer!)
+* Similar weather to Vancouver, Canada but without the pricetag (Doesn't get warmer than 20 degrees in Summer!)